danielspector/zippopotamus-clj/README.md

 ;; To find attributes of a city
 (city-request "Brooklyn" "NY")

-;; Will return a map of attributes with a :body key
-;; that holds the JSON response in a Clojure data structure
+;; Will return the JSON from the API as a Clojure map
 ```

 ## License